-The PhD Program in Genetics & Genomics trains students to understand the fundamental mechanisms of genetics and extend their knowledge of basic biology and human disease through cutting-edge research.
+The Genetics & Genomics Graduate Program (G3P) trains students to understand the fundamental mechanisms of genetics and extend their knowledge of basic biology and human disease through cutting-edge research.

-Our graduate program emphasizes student development in key areas including developing and pursuing scientific questions, the application of molecular, animal-model, genome-wide, and bioinformatics approaches, critical analysis of the scientific literature, and scientific communication.
+Our doctoral program emphasizes student development in key areas including developing and pursuing scientific questions, the application of molecular, animal-model, genome-wide, and bioinformatics approaches, critical analysis of the scientific literature, and scientific communication.

-Students apply to the Ph.D. program through the Program in Biomedical Sciences (PIBS) except for students pursuing combined M.D. and Ph.D. degrees (Medical Scientist Training Program link).
-After completion of required coursework, the doctoral dissertation is generally completed within 5 years.
+Most students apply to the PhD program through the Program in Biomedical Sciences (PIBS) except for those pursuing combined MD and PhD degrees (Medical Scientist Training Program).
+After completing the required coursework, the doctoral dissertation is generally completed within 5 years.
+The application deadline is December 1st.

-Successful applications will list the Genetics & Genomics Program as their 1st choice and discuss the following in your Academic Statement of Purpose:
+Successful applicants will list the Genetics & Genomics Graduate Program as their 1st choice and discuss the following in their Academic Statement of Purpose:

-- A description of the area of genetics research that you are interested in and your motivation for wanting to pursue this area of research.
+- Describe the genetics research area you are interested in and your motivation for pursuing this research area.

-- Selection of the Top (3) laboratories in the Department of Human Genetics that you would be interested in training in, and a few reasons why you selected these laboratories.
+- Select the top three (3) laboratories in the Department of Human Genetics that you would be interested in training in, and a few reasons why you selected these laboratories.

 Fall Term